-Main Screen Setup (Continued) Controls
+Main Screen Setup (continued) Controls

-- 3. On the Controls screen select up to six buttons that you want to appear on the Main Screen.
-The Controls Drop-Down Menu number relates to the location of the control on the Main Screen.
-See Figure 35-1. - (a) Push Menu, Setup, Main Screen and Controls. - (b) Select a drop-down menu and choose a button.
+- On the Controls screen select up to five buttons that you want to appear on the Main Screen.
+The Controls drop-down Menu number relates to the location of the control on the Main Screen.
+See Figure 36-1. - (a) Push Menu, Setup, Main Screen and Controls. - (b) Select a drop-down menu and choose a control.
+Use the Next and Previous arrows to navigate through all available options.
 Choose Empty if you want to leave the field blank on the Main Screen.

 - 1. Menu

+- 4. Controls

 - 2. Setup

+- 5. Drop-Down Menu

-- 3. Main Screen
+- 3. Main Screen 6.
+Next

-- 4. Controls
+- 7. Previous

-- 5. Control Pop Up Menu